PrjMhmmd/Task-List_MTV_Django/README.md

 open File "myapp"
-run this "python manage.py runserver" Using Terminal
+then run this "python manage.py runserver" Using Terminal